Best trail running shorts 2023: for training and racing on technical terrain

 These multi-use shorts are excellent for trail running – whether you’re training or racing – and can also be worn while fast packing or hiking in warmer months.
 They boast a zipped pocket (for important things), centrally located on the rear waistband, plus two mesh pouches on either side, which are great for carrying gels.

-The elasticated waistband is broad and comfortable, and there is a draw cord for extra security and adjustment.
+We found the elasticated waistband broad and comfortable, and there's a draw cord for extra security and adjustment.
 The inseam length of the shell layer is quite short (offering plenty of freedom of movement) while the tights-style inner extends much further down the thigh, offering support and protection.

 The dynamic elastane content is split between the shell and the inner layer, and tackling technical terrain is no issue in the Titan IIs, because you can raise your legs as high as your flexibility will allow, without the material restricting you.
 The breathable, moisture-wicking inner has been given an antimicrobial treatment (with an active biocidal substance called pyrithione zinc) to inhibit bacterial growth, and the lightweight, quick-drying outer shell has a mesh strip along the thigh for venting and air flow.
 There are reflective flourishes on the front and back of these shorts, for safety when running on lanes and roads after dark, but the color choice is limited.